Heteroflexibility: Research and views

 There may be a difference between sexes as to why one may have same-sex sexual encounters while identifying as heterosexual.
 Some men who have sex with other men that identify as heterosexual may describe themselves as hypersexual and are primarily focused on having sex, with less regard for who they are having sex with.
 Some men may find that having sex with men is more accessible and less complicated than having sex with women.
 Conversely, in studies of young heterosexual women at college parties, particularly where women kiss each other, it has been seen that their reasons for this are external, such as the male attention, shock value, and alcohol.

 There is some research on why people may identify as heterosexual despite having same-sex encounters.
 Most people in this category may reject any other label than heterosexual.
 This may be the same reason they avoid being labeled as bisexual.
-Some people recognize that they don't represent exclusive heterosexuality and will instead use other descriptors of heterosexuality.
+Some people recognize that they do not represent exclusive heterosexuality and will instead use other descriptors of heterosexuality.
 These descriptors may help explain for some that their heterosexuality is elastic and that having same-sex sexual encounters would not make one not heterosexual.
 Some of these people, particularly men, will use these descriptors to enforce heteronormativity.
 Such descriptors may enforce homophobia and misogyny.
 Other descriptors enforce a dichotomy of masculinity and femininity, where they are masculine.
 For many, the idea that someone could identify as heterosexual yet have same-sex encounters is confusing.
 It cannot be neatly categorized in the same way other sexualities can.
 Some people believe they can identify as heterosexual because there is no emotion or attraction in same-sex sexual encounters, although not everyone agrees.